2015 -2019 Mobility Upward Market Trends: One hybrid to rule them all

 What users like the most?

-– The traditional advantages you might find in an ultra-book or any touchscreen-equipped with robust OS platforms.
+Users pointed out:– The traditional advantages you might find in an ultra-book or any touchscreen-equipped with robust OS platforms.

 – Others emphasized on the keyboard enabling office suite and other software-driven operations which makes it easy to switch back and forth between programs, while the touchpad offers “the precision of a mouse pointer that stubby fingers don’t provide.”